Monitoring Business Cycles Today

 During periods of so-called “low visibility,” confusion reigns: for every indication of one trend, there seems to be evidence of a countertrend.

-The key is to glean from the collective wisdom of reliable leading indicators a clear signal that the economy is headed for a turn.
+The key is to glean from the collective wisdom of reliable leading indicators an assessment of cyclical turning point risk.
 But a single composite index is not enough.

-- To monitor the U.S. economy alone, ECRI uses an array of more than a dozen specialized leading indexes in the context of an “economic cycle cube” – our framework for incorporating various sectors and aspects of the economy (see chart)
+- To monitor the U.S. economy alone, we use an array of more than a dozen specialized leading indexes in the context of the ECRI framework for incorporating various sectors and aspects of the economy.

-- To monitor each major economy ECRI uses a similar framework incorporating indexes that are designed to be comparable across borders.
+- The ECRI framework covers 22 economies, incorporating indexes designed to be comparable across borders.
 Collectively, these add up to well over 100 proprietary indexes.

 Our Track Record